HackeSta/material-quote/README.md

 # Material Quote

-Bot to generate Quotes in Material Design and post to Twitter Facebook and Instagram.
+Bot to generate Quotes in Material Design and post to Twitter, Facebook and Instagram.